kizito9898/IT-Documentation/CustomerService/Communication-Best-Practices.md

 - **I summarize the issue in my own words**

-  > *So, your email isn’t sending and it’s stuck in the Outbox—is that correct?*
+  > *So, your email isn’t sending and it’s stuck in the Outbox, is that correct?*

 - **I explain my next steps clearly**